-8. Create a full looking shop by stocking your entry table with the newest products.
+8. Create a full-looking shop by stocking your entry table with the newest products.

 10. Make sure the staff wears what you sell.
-They’ll see it on them and you’ll sell more.
+They’ll see it on them, and you’ll sell more.

-Of course, there are many more rules of thumb to a successful pro shop.
-Start with these 10 and you’ll do very well.
+Of course, many more rules of thumb exist for a successful pro shop.
+Start with these ten, and you’ll do very well.

 Or, hire Bobby Jones Links.
 We’ll knock it out of the park for you.